Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Numerical studies and results

 Figure~\ref{fig:9-sur-1800} shows the worst-case torque signal predictions for training dataset size $M_\text{t}=1800$ and each combination of \gls{rsm} and dimension reduction approach.
 The results for $M_\text{t}=600$ and $M_\text{t}=1200$ are available in the Appendix (Figures~\ref{fig:9-sur-600} and \ref{fig:9-sur-1200}).
 In all cases, it is clear that surrogates based on \glspl{fnn} perform much worse than \gls{pce} and \gls{gp}-based ones.
 The latter two \glspl{rsm} do not result in significant differences and only a slight edge can be claimed for \gls{gp}.
 Note that, in the case of either \gls{dft} or \gls{pca}-based dimension reduction, the observed deviations between original and predicted torque signal can be attributed solely to training data availability and \gls{rsm} approximation capability (see section~\ref{sec:results-dimension-reduction}).

 Last but not least, it is worth noting that surrogate modeling accuracy and robustness clearly benefit from dimension reduction, both on average and in worst-case.
 This is particularly evident for the \gls{fnn}, but actually applies to all \glspl{rsm}.
-The enhancing effect of dimension reduction to the predictive accuracy of surrogate models is in fact known, e.g., considering deep operator learning in latent spaces \cite{kontolati2024learning}.
-It can be attributed to a filtering effect, where redundant features of the \gls{qoi} that can potentially hinder its effective approximation are filtered out through dimension reduction.
-It is obvious both \gls{dft} and \gls{pca} provide this benefit, with a slight edge given to the former.
+The enhancing effect of dimension reduction to the predictive accuracy of surrogate models is in fact known, e.g., considering time-series prediction \cite{verleysen2005curse} or deep operator learning \cite{kontolati2024learning}.
+For the use-case considered in this work, it is obvious both \gls{dft} and \gls{pca} provide this benefit, with a slight edge given to the former.